ganeti/ganeti/doc/design-monitoring-agent.rst

 When run as stand-alone binaries, the data collector will not using any caching system, and just fetch and return the data immediately.

+Since some performance collectors have to operate on a number of values collected in previous times, we need a mechanism independent of the data collector which will trigger the collection of those values and also store them, so that they are available for calculation by the data collectors.

+To collect data periodically, a thread will be created by the monitoring agent which will run the collection function of every data collector that provides one.
+The values returned by the collection function of the data collector will be saved in an appropriate map, associating each value to the corresponding collector, using the collector's name as the key of the map.
+This map will be stored in mond's memory.

+For example: the collection function of the CPU load collector will collect a CPU load value and save it in the map mentioned above.
+The collection function will be called by the collector thread every t milliseconds.
+When the report function of the collector is called, it will process the last N values of the map and calculate the corresponding average.

 Implementation place
 --------------------